mutatrum/oatt/README.md

 1. **Collect**: OATT gathers candidates from your node's history (smart force-close detection), forwarding history (identifying profitable routing partners), and the network graph (BFS distance analysis).
 2. **Plan**: You define a budget.
 OATT automatically suggests an allocation that maximizes the number of channels while respecting known minimums.
 You can interactively add, remove, or resize channels.
-3. **Execute**: Channels are opened in a single, efficient PSBT batch transaction to minimize on-chain fees.
+3. **Execute & Converge**: Channels are opened in a single, efficient PSBT batch transaction.
+OATT uses a **Convergence Loop** that automatically re-plans the batch if any peer fails to connect or rejects the initiation (Step 2).
+It backfills your budget with next-best candidates on the fly.
+4. **Safety Verification**: Before any on-chain transaction is broadcast, OATT presents the final converged plan for approval.
+If you abort, it automatically cleans up LND's pending stubs.
-4. **Learn**: Failures are automatically parsed.
+5. **Learn**: Failures are automatically parsed.
 If a node rejects a channel for being too small, OATT records that minimum and applies it to your next planning session.
 Candidates that appear in multiple collectors are tagged with multiple sources, providing a stronger "multi-signal" for selection.

 ## Features